code-423n4/docs/roles/wardens/submission-guidelines.md

----
-description: >-
+# Submission guidelines

 Best practices and recommendations for submitting to Code4rena competitions.
-  Please also refer to the official submission policy.
+Please also refer to the official [submission policy](https://docs.code4rena.com/roles/wardens/submission-policy).
----

-# Submission guidelines

 ## Submitting a report